slatedocs/slate/source/includes/documentation/_stories-cards-elements.md

-## Stories Cards and Elements
+## Stories- Cards and Elements

-Quintype is a structured CMS system.
-A story is comprised of cards, and cards of story elements.
+Quintype provides a structured CMS system.
+A story is comprised of cards, and cards contain story elements.

 ### Cards

 Cardification is a new paradigm targetted towards mobile-first consumption of news.
-In this age of information bormbardment, short and concise chunked blocks of content tend to have much higher engagement.
+Short and concise chunked blocks of content tend to have much higher engagement.
 Quintype stories are split into multiple cards.
-Front end apps can choose to represent these cards visually, allowing users to interact with these cards directly.
+Frontend applications can choose to represent these cards visually, allowing users to interact with these cards directly.

-Any API request for stories will contain the cards that comprise the story in the *"cards"* field (as an array).
+Any API request for stories contain the cards that comprise the story in the *"cards"* field (as an array).
 These cards comprise the body of the story.

 ###  Story Elements

 Story elements are the smallest logical unit in the Quintype platform.
 Each story element represents a single paragraph of text, image, video, or other unit of content.
-Story elements come together to form a card.
+Story elements form a card.
 Quintype also tracks these story elements and derives analytics reports based on user engagement on stories containing specific elements.

 For eg: A story on tennis containing more photo story elements might get higher engagement.